310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 You know, Tomoya-kun… I wasn’t really interested in idols.

-I loved you and didn’t want to separate from you, so I just followed after you without thinking.
+I simply just loved you and didn’t want to separate from you, so I followed after you without second thought.

 But it’s different now.
 {% endbubble %}

 {% bubble Tomoya %}
-……
+…………
 {% endbubble %}

 {% bubble Hajime %}